 KPIs v OKRs

-KPIs measure output, whereas OKRs assess and evaluate outcomes.
+KPIs (Key Performance Indicators) measure output, whereas OKRs (Objectives and Key Results) assess and evaluate outcomes.
 A KPI might be to make 100 calls a week.
 Whereas your OKR would be to convert five of those calls into sales, from however many calls you make.

 So the questions they provoke are; what do you want to achieve (Objective), and how are you going to do it (Result)?

 The OKR model has been around for a while now.
 It was first popularized by John Doerr, who developed it from work begun by Andy Grove during their time working together at Intel.
 That work had itself evolved from Peter Drucker’s seminal ideas around Management by objectives (MBO).
 And, as Doerr outlines in his book Measure What Matters, its most famous early adopters were the team at Google, who’ve been using the OKR model since all the way back in 1999.

 “(They) include a meaningful, concrete, clearly defined goal and three to five key results that support that goal.
 (So it’s) a collaborative goal-setting model used by organizations to achieve challenging, ambitious goals.”

-With the emphasis on ambitious.
+With the emphasis being on ambitious.
 Because OKRs are meant to stretch you.
 If each of your objectives has gone green at the end of the (usually) six-month period, you need to start recalibrating your goals.

 Those goals operate at an individual level, at group and unit levels, and even at a departmental level.
 Though obviously, the wider the reach, the closer it gets to conventional strategy.

 OKRs in action

 What does that look like in practical terms?
-Well one of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
+One of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
 The result: